 These robot ideas feature activities that can be easily done in the classroom.

-The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
+The Raspberry Pi is a low-cost, credit-card-sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It enables people of all ages to explore computing and learn how to program in languages like Scratch and Python.
-Resources in the Education section of this website include lesson plans for teachers and a video explaining what a rasberrypi is.
+Resources in the Education section of the Rasberry Pi website include lesson plans for teachers and a video explaining what a Rasberry Pi is.

 Community, resources, and tools for bringing 3D printing to your classroom, including ideas and instructions for printing robots that use small computers such as Raspberrypi to control them.